dmaynard/pickover-attractor/README.md

 ### Web
 - Run `./build_macroquad_wasm.sh` to generate the WASM file
 - Deploy `index.html` and `pickover-attractor.wasm` to any static hosting service (GitHub Pages, Netlify, Vercel, etc.)

+## Credits

+This project was developed with assistance from Claude Sonnet 4, an AI coding assistant from Anthropic, used through the Cursor IDE.
+The AI helped with:

+- Initial project structure and Rust/macroquad setup
+- Implementation of the Pickover attractor equations
+- Multi-channel color system (RGB, Monochrome, Correlated modes)
+- WebAssembly compilation and deployment
+- Performance optimizations and real-time visualization
+- UI/UX improvements and interactive controls
+- Cross-platform compatibility (desktop and web)

 ## License